blawton/long-island-sound-gpr/README.md

 ### 3. More inputs to temperature model to understand areas at risk

 Good starting points would be:
    a.
-Depth, for which medium grained spatial data currently exists, and super-fine-grained spatial data is currently being gathered using acoustic scattering data as part of the Long Island Sound Mapping and Research Collaborative (LISMaRC), for which ongoing Phase II progress can be seen [here](https://lismap.uconn.edu/phase-ii-data-fadd-draft-2/)
+Depth, for which medium grained spatial data currently exists, and super-fine-grained spatial data is currently being gathered using acoustic scattering data as part of the Long Island Sound Mapping and Research Collaborative (LISMaRC).
+Ongoing Phase II progress can be seen [here](https://lismap.uconn.edu/phase-ii-data-fadd-draft-2/)
    b.
 Hydrological inputs, for example the NYHOPS model linked above
    c.
 Meteorological inputs like the ones used in [6]

-A model with more inputs would require a more sophisticated modeling package than Scipy, we suggesting using [GPFlow](https://github.com/GPflow/GPflow) because of its ability to use GPU acceleration and tensorflow to optimize large training operations.
+A model with more inputs would require a more sophisticated modeling package than Scipy, I suggest using [GPFlow](https://github.com/GPflow/GPflow) because of its ability to use GPU acceleration and tensorflow to optimize large training operations.

 ## Appendix A: Each year of data at Millstone Power Station

 Millstone is a particularly interesting case as a result of its proximity to the millstone power station, whose effluent has a small but marked effect on nearby water temperature.
 The graph shows changes in variance of the confidence interval based on Day of the Year.
 Moreover, this graph shows how midsummer temperature spikes at nearby temperature stations are contained and in some sense allowed for by the confidence interval, showcasing its utility.
-Finally the GPR prediction is compared to the former inverse distance weighting of a simple linearly interpolated series, which is near data but less granular and sometimes off by a statistically significant margin:
+Finally the GP prediction is compared to the former inverse distance weighting of a simple linearly interpolated series, which is numerically close to GP-predicted temperatures but less granular and sometimes off by a statistically significant margin:

 ![Optimal Temperature Ranges by Geography](https://github.com/blawton/long-island-sound-gpr/blob/master/Figures_for_paper/fig12b.png)